Click here to access Alzheimer's Advocacy Reporting & Trends (AART), our online reporting tool for interactions with

 Most of our regional offices have Policy Committees, teams of volunteer advocates who advise and support regional staff in advocating for local, state and national policy priorities.

 Alzheimer’s Legislative Teams and Ambassadors are grassroots volunteers selected to serve as the Association’s primary messengers for their member of Congress.
 They work directly with Chapter staff to build relationships with their Member of Congress through personal contacts, meetings and other activities.

-Learn more about the Alzheimer's Association Ambassador Program
+Learn more about the Alzheimer's Association's Advocacy Volunteer Program

 >> Read blog posts by Karen, one of our Advocacy volunteers.

 >> Read blog posts by Sherrie, one of our Advocacy volunteers.